 The U.S. uses 110 to 120 volts, and you can purchase a converter and transformer at most hardware stores for your 120V appliances.
 Peru – The voltage used is 220 volts and round plugs.

 Tipping is always a matter of personal discretion.
-For your convenience, please use the summary below as a guideline for recommended gratuity amounts.
+Please use the summary below as a guideline for recommended gratuity amounts for your convenience.
 Gratuities may be paid in local currency or US dollar equivalent where accepted.
-Please be aware that many locals consider tipping to be a part of their average remuneration, and some may approach you for additional “compensation.”
+Please be aware that many locals consider tipping part of their average remuneration, and some may approach you for additional “compensation.”
 There is no need to be intimidated by request, nor should you feel pressured to pay more than recommended.
 If you become uncomfortable with any behavior you encounter, please advise your Tour manager or phone our Kondor office.
 Numbers do provide in your documents for your convenience.

 As specified in each itinerary, meals do base on the Hotel’s or restaurant’s buffet or set menu.
 In general, beverages do not include unless expressly stated.
 Although Kondor Path Tours cannot make guarantees, every effort will honor special dietary requests submitted in writing at least 72 hours before departure to email@example.com.

-Peru – While it is generally safe to eat fully cooked meats and vegetables, who should avoid undercooked meat and uncooked fruits and vegetables.
+Peru – While eating fully cooked meats and vegetables is generally safe, who should avoid undercooked meat and uncooked fruits and vegetables?
 Because tap water is not potable, visitors should only drink bottled water or water that has been boiled and filtered.
 Avoid ice, as it does usually made from tap water.